taw00/element-rpm/README.md

 _Element messaging client, packaged (RPMs) for Fedora, CentOS, Red Hat Enterprise Linux, and OpenSUSE_

 > Important note: Element was once branded Riot.
-The name changed as of version 1.7.0.
+The name changed as of version 1.7.0 (July, 2020).

 Element is a client implementing the matrix protocol enabling decentralized, secure messaging for collaborative groups.
 It's a great client, but it needed RPM packages built for the Red Hat family of Linux operating systems.
 So... here they be!